Step by Step

 Year founded: 2006

 Biodesix manufactures two blood exams, Nodify Lung and IQLung.
-The former determines a patient’s risk for lung cancer as well as whether a suspicious mass is benign or not.
-The latter can identify gene mutations, allowing a care team to pick the best individualized cancer treatment.
-Both are already being used by independent practices, a multistate hospital network, and “everywhere in between,” says Kieran O’Kane, Biodesix’s chief commercial officer.
+The former helps physicians determine whether a suspicious lung nodule is benign or not.
+The latter can identify gene mutations, allowing a care team to pick the best cancer treatment.
+Both are already being used by independent practices, multistate hospital networks, and “everywhere in between,” says Kieran O’Kane, Biodesix’s chief commercial officer.

 AIGene